-1) Take your code for Ch2 (Problem 4) and Ch3 (Problem 2) and paste it into a single .R file.
+1) Take your code from the Ch2 and Ch3 HW and paste it into a single .R file.
 Test it to make sure it runs.
 Add comments where needed in the file to discuss/describe the results.
 Run the code from the console to check it (select all and Ctrl+enter).
 Now compile the file.
-(Hint: Before testing the code clear your workspace (Session>Clear Workspace) to be sure the code doesn't rely on anything left in your workspace from before.)
+(Hint: Before testing the code clear your workspace (Session>Clear Workspace) to be sure the code doesn't rely on anything not in your workspace.)

-Help in R
+Chapter 5: Help in R

-What to do when you need help
+What to do when you need help.

-5.1 Introduction.
+I. Introduction.